Swansea Mall

 Swansea Mall was a regional shopping mall located in Swansea, Massachusetts.
 It served the Southeastern Massachusetts area.
 Located off Exit 3 of I-195, the building is situated at the intersection of U.S. Route 6 and Massachusetts Route 118, on Swansea Mall Drive.
-It had three out-parcel buildings: a Walmart building behind the mall, a former Toys "R" Us, a shared PriceRite (closed in 2020) & Dollar Tree (formerly a Service Merchandise).
-The Swansea Crossings shopping plaza is across the street, and contains a Big Lots and a Regal Cinemas movie theater.
+It had three out-parcel buildings: a Walmart building behind the mall, a former Toys "R" Us, and a shared PriceRite (closed in 2020) and Dollar Tree (formerly a Service Merchandise).
+The Swansea Crossings shopping plaza, a traditional strip mall added to compliment the Swansea Mall in the 1980s, is located across Route 118 and is currently anchored by a Tractor Supply Company.
 The mall closed permanently on March 31, 2019.
 It was purchased by Anagnost Companies in May 2019 at auction.

-Redevelopment has begun on the mall.
+After multiple false starts, conversion of the indoor mall into an outward-facing strip mall began in 2021 and was completed in 2023; the property was renamed to Swansea Center to reflect the renovation.
+Despite recent redevelopment, the site continues to sit mostly vacant.